For one thing, the bat was all wrong. Its leathery wings were too menacing; its teeth a touch too sharp.

 “When it comes to fashion, there’s sadly very little focus on direct decarbonization,” Jordanova said.
 Insetting isn’t even recognized in the B Corp framework, which she said she found surprising.

 And yet climate disruptions in supply chain nodes where sourcing and manufacturing are concentrated abound, she said.
 Floods in Pakistan and droughts in Texas have already throttled vital cotton supplies.
-Over in Mongolia, the second-largest producer of raw cashmere after China, worsening cycles of extreme heat and harsh cold have wiped out whole herds of livestock.
+Over in Mongolia, the second-largest producer of raw cashmere after China, worsening cycles of extreme heat and harsh cold have destroyed entire herds of livestock.
 By not supporting these critical links, brands are leaving them, plus their future supply, “continuously vulnerable” to potential shocks.